 B. Tier 1 Administrative Hearings (Conduct Meetings)

 Tier 1 Administrative Hearings will be used as a means to discuss choices a student may have made and consequences that may have resulted from these choices.
-Tier 1 hearings are scheduled around students’ classes based on academic schedules according to the University Registrar.
+Tier 1 hearings are scheduled around students’ classes based on academic schedules according to the university Registrar.
+The possible sanction outcomes for Tier 1 hearings include, but are not limited to: warning, education intervention, service, restitution and disciplinary probation.

-- Tier 1 Administrative Hearings involve one or more trained conduct administrators or trained student conduct board members (which include a minimum of two students, one faculty, staff or administrator, and an advisor) who will meet with the student(s) allegedly involved to discuss the situation.
+- Tier 1 Administrative Hearings involve one or more trained conduct administrators who will meet with the student(s) involved to discuss the situation.

-Tier 1 Administrative Hearings are used when the behavior involved is generally classified as minor and is not indicative of an on-going pattern of disruptive or harmful behavior to individuals or the community.
+Tier 1 Administrative Hearings, referred to as conduct meetings, are used when the behavior involved is not indicative of an on-going pattern of disruptive or harmful behavior to individuals or the community.
 During the situation that occurred, students involved cooperated with peers or staff members to respond appropriately to concerns.
-Examples of situations that may be resolved through Tier 1 hearings include quiet/courtesy hours violations, escort/guest policy violations, first and second time minor alcohol or marijuana violations.
+Examples of situations that may be resolved through Tier 1 hearings include quiet and courtesy hours violations, escort/guest policy violations, first and second time minor alcohol or marijuana violations.

 C. Tier 2 Administrative Hearings

 Tier 2 Administrative Hearings will be used as a means to discuss choices a student may have made and consequences that may have resulted from these choices.
-Tier 2 hearings are scheduled around students’ classes based on academic schedules according to the University Registrar.
+Tier 2 hearings are scheduled around students’ classes based on academic schedules according to the university Registrar.
 Tier 2 Hearings are audio recorded.
-The possible sanction outcomes for Tier 2 hearings include suspension and dismissal from Willamette University if the student is found responsible for the violation(s).
+The possible sanction outcomes for Tier 2 hearings include, but are not limited to, suspension and dismissal from Willamette University if the student is found responsible for the violation(s).

-- Tier 2 Administrative Hearings involve one or more trained conduct administrators or trained student conduct board members (which include a minimum of two students, one faculty, staff or administrator, and an advisor) who will meet with the student(s) allegedly involved to discuss the situation.
+- Tier 2 Administrative Hearings involve two or more trained conduct administrators who will meet with the student(s) allegedly involved to discuss the situation.

 Tier 2 Administrative Hearings are used when the alleged student behavior is generally classified as serious or may indicate a pattern of disruptive or harmful behavior to individuals or the community.
 During the situation, students involved may not have cooperated with peers or staff members or may not have responded appropriately to concerns.
-Examples of behavior that may be resolved through Tier 2 hearings include violent, escalating, or repeated behaviors.
+Examples of behavior that may be resolved through Tier 2 hearings include repeated, escalating or violent behaviors.

 D. Student Rights in Administrative Hearings